mRs-/Black-Friday-Deals/README.md

 ### 💰 [Tweaks for Twitter](https://underpassapp.com/tweaks/) - Web browser extension that improves the user interface of Twitter in many ways. $2 off in the iOS App Store and Mac App Store until December 1.
 ### 💰 [Notebooks](https://www.notebooksapp.com/) - App for notebooks, thoughts, ideas, tasks, etc. 30% off for Black Friday.
 ### 💸 [Mellel](https://www.mellel.com) Mellel is a word processor designed from the ground up to be the ultimate writing tool for academics, technical writers, scholars and students.
 25% off till Dec 1.
+### 💸 [Trickster](https://www.apparentsoft.com/trickster) - Find recently used and modified files at your fingertips.
+50% off.

 ## 🎨 Graphic Software
 ### 💸 [Xnapper](https://xnapper.com) - Take beautiful screenshot easy and fast.
 Smart features: auto balance, auto hide sensitive info, auto fill background color.
 Other features: with annotations, image compression, and keyboard shortcuts.
 Fully supports Apple Silicon & macOS Ventura.
 50% OFF with code **BLACKFRIDAY_2022**